John Howard Society of Durham Region

 Obtaining a Record Suspension is a lengthy process, the time varies depending on the speed of certain information being gathered BEFORE the application can actually be presented to the board.
 The Parole Board of Canada and the RCMP have suffered severe cut backs and are taking longer to complete the work. ***We have no control over the time frame of the following components:

 • Court documents: some documents take several months (in rare cases over a year) to secure.
-Requests for court documents for pardon purposes are not considered to be priority by many courts.
+Requests for court documents for record suspension purposes are not considered to be priority by many courts.

 • RCMP checks: usually take three months, but it can take longer.